static-frame/static-frame/doc/source/articles/nptyping.md

 Using NumPy Array Type Hints to the Fullest
 Static Type Numpy Arrays
-Making `np.ndarray` Concrete: The Full Power of Type Annotations for NumPy -->
+Making `np.ndarray` Concrete: The Full Power of Type Annotations for NumPy Fully Typed Arrays: Elevating np.ndarray with Shape and Dtype -->